Markert Family Endowment

 Bob and Woody are truly a dynamic duo—full of joy, love, and a deep commitment to faith and community.
 Their story began on a double date, where Bob, a Buckhead native, found himself more interested in Woody, a Sandy Springs local, than his own date.
 One dance later, the rest was history.
 Woody often says she fell in love with Bob’s family before she fell for him.
 The couple married on March 19, 1966, and their journey together has been full of love, laughter, and service.

 In 1985, along with their daughter Ginger, they joined Roswell United Methodist Church and quickly became active members of the Bereans Sunday School class—a vibrant group that keeps them socially and spiritually engaged.
-Always eager to learn, Bob takes classes through Senior Enriched Living, while Woody shares her time and heart with the RUMC Preschool.
-Their passion for youth ministry deepened when their granddaughter Avery joined the RUMC Student Ministry, inspiring their support of teen missions through the Markert Scholarship.
+Always eager to learn, Bob takes classes through Senior Enriched Living, while Woody shares her time and heart with the RUMC Kindergarten and Preschool and both attend regular Bible studies.
+Their passion for youth ministry deepened when their granddaughter Avery joined the RUMC Student Ministry and was awarded the 2021 Harry Hall Scholarship; this inspired Woody and Bob to open an endowment to benefit scholar funds for teens to experience missions.

 For over two decades, Bob and Woody have faithfully served at North Fulton Community Charities, taking regular Tuesday shifts.
 Bob has also participated in several mission trips with RUMC—Honduras being his favorite.
 Through their lives of faith and service, Bob and Woody hope to inspire others to embrace missions with the same heart and dedication.